jbosworth20/PokePeek-1.0/README.md

 NOTE: This website still has renovation to go through to make it function better
 ______
 ##### Currently Working On: #####
-Working on new project
+- Comparing two pokemon
 ______
 ##### Planned Fixes #####
 - N/A
 ______
 ##### Possible Improvements #####
--Move code to AWS
--Add more functionality
 - Comparing two pokemon
 - Team building